AlexanderHesse/VideoComplexity/README.md

 --first-frame | [--base-value=1] | scale by normalizing the first frame of each video to a base value --average | [--reference-file=INPUT_CSV] [--base-value=1] | scale by defining the average frame to have a complexity of the base value

+To get the average complexity per pixel instead of the complexity of a whole frame, pass `--per-pixel` to the rescale tool.

 ## Requirements

 * Python 2